lxml/lxml/README.rst

-If you are using lxml for your work and feel like giving a bit of your own benefit back to support the project, consider sending us money through GitHub Sponsors or PayPal that we can use for fixing bugs in the software and improving its features and documentation.
+If you are using lxml for your work and feel like giving a bit of your own benefit back to support the project, consider sending us money through GitHub Sponsors, Tidelift or PayPal that we can use to buy us free time for the maintenance of this great library, to fix bugs in the software, review and integrate code contributions, and improving its features and documentation.
 Please read the Legal Notice below, at the bottom of this page.
 Thank you for your support.

 .. class:: center